 They may need to compete in sudden downpours.
 Retrieve items covered in mud.
 Take-off to jump on sand, carpet, dirt, long grass.
 Ambitions for Crufts will include peeing on concrete, indoors.
 Track across land that is tainted with deer scents.
 Run up hills to unknown sheep and waving people.
 Be surrounded by galleries of eager watchers.
 Followed by judges shushing along in plastic suits.

 It is no wonder that many of the top dogs are most successful at 5, 6 and 7 years old.
 When they have extremely good understanding and high level skills in the activities, AND THE EXPERIENCE TO ADAPT THEM TO NEW SITUATIONS.

 I have seen many youngsters achieve early success, only to plateau for several, lean years and not show the promise of their early days.

 This ability to adapt is a skill in itself and needs attentive planning for your dog’s future, whether sports, working or pet dog.

 He can work this out

 This is such a valuable commodity.
-The dog that find himself the wrong side of a gate, or faced with a tricky ewe protecting her lamb, or a track that has jumped several feet sideways, a crowd of enthusiastic spectators flashing phones, a new hotel for the night, peeing at a railways station yard.
+The dog that find himself the wrong side of a gate, or faced with a tricky ewe protecting her lamb, or a track that has jumped several feet sideways, a crowd of enthusiastic spectators flashing phones, a new hotel for the night, peeing at a railway station yard.

-Knowing your dog has receive sufficient preparation does not mean every eventuality, but a range of different conditions so that when the unexpected happens they will draw on their skills and solve the issue.
+Knowing your dog has received sufficient preparation does not mean every eventuality, but a range of different conditions so that when the unexpected happens they will draw on their skills and solve the issue.